-The Botlierskop Private Game Reserve is an owner managed four-star lodge located midway between Port Elizabeth and Cape Town, each of which lies about a 4.5 hours drive away.
-The Botlierskop reserve enjoys an outstanding reputation for service, cuisine, and hospitality while also providing an exciting wildlife adventure in 3500 ha near Mossel Bay.
+The Botlierskop game reserve enjoys an outstanding reputation for service, cuisine, and hospitality while also providing an exciting wildlife adventure in 3500 ha near Mossel Bay.
 Accommodation is comfortable, spacious and tastefully decorated with furnishings and finishes that reflect the spirit of Africa and the surrounding landscape.

-During safari drives, guests have the unique chance to encounter Africa's magnificent wildlife and learn about these the smaller and larger creatures as well as flora and fauna found here.
+Safari drives, guests have the unique chance to encounter Africa's magnificent wildlife and learn about the smaller and larger creatures as well as flora and fauna found here.
 Quad bikes are available for beautiful and adventurous tours, while elephant back rides, horseback safaris, and helicopter flights can also be booked.

 The health and beauty spa is on the riverbank, a tranquil setting close to nature where guests are pampered in one of two treatment chambers that bring nature indoors, creating a serene environment.
 Here you may choose from a broad menu of wellness and beauty treatments in the hands of skilled and qualified therapists.